 Exceptions?
 What exceptions?

 The Walt Disney World website states that you are not permitted to bring alcoholic beverages or glass containers into the parks.
 Glass baby food jars are allowed.
+Guests also may not bring loose ice or dry ice in their coolers.

 But what about the security check points?